This next Cottage Pantry addition tempted me with it's multitude of uses in addition to it's storing potential.

 Maybe you prefer cheesecake?
 Then how about a fat free Oatmeal Cocoa Crusted Hibiscus Cheesecake!
 Topped with a Hibiscus Jam & syrup...

-Who knew you could make a great tasting JAM from Roselle Hibiscus?
+From Cafe Nilson with the cheesecake baking challenge.
+The recipe link is here*Who knew you could make a great tasting JAM from Roselle Hibiscus?
 Wonder how it tastes with peanut butter... or even better Nutella! {We are planting hazelnut trees this spring due to the insane love our kids have for this expensive alternative to peanut butter}.

 This is one useful flavoring flower!
 Everything from Hibiscus infused salt for Fin Tuna to Popsicles , a multitude of drink varieties, as well as ice cream and cookies.
 I found over 60 recipes for Hibiscus at this link* {http://www.tastespotting.com/tag/hibiscus}